hugoferreira/gmail-sqlite-db/README.md

    - `end_time` - When sync completed
    - `status` - Current status (STARTED, COMPLETED, ERROR, INTERRUPTED)
    - `message` - Additional status information

+4. `attachment_blobs` - Stores unique attachment content:
+   - `sha256` - SHA-256 hash of the content (primary key)
+   - `content` - Binary content of the attachment (BLOB)
+   - `size` - Size of the attachment in bytes
+   - `fetched_at` - Timestamp when attachment was extracted

+5. `email_attachments` - Maps emails to attachments:
+   - `id` - Primary key
+   - `uid` - Email UID (references emails table)
+   - `mailbox` - Mailbox name
+   - `sha256` - SHA-256 hash (references attachment_blobs table)
+   - `filename` - Original filename of the attachment
+   - `fetched_at` - Timestamp when mapping was created

+6. `attachment_info` - A view joining email_attachments with emails and attachment_blobs:
+   - Provides a unified view of attachments with email metadata
+   - Includes sender, recipient, subject, date, filename, size, etc.

+## Checkpoint System

+The tool uses a sophisticated checkpoint system to track progress:

+- **Mailbox-specific tracking**: Each mailbox has its own independent sync state
+- **Resumable operations**: The tool can resume from where it left off for each mailbox
+- **Failed email tracking**: UIDs that failed to sync are retried in subsequent runs
+- **Progress persistence**: Checkpoint files save the state between runs

+## Handling Large Mailboxes

+The tool has special handling for very large mailboxes like "[Gmail]/All Mail":

+- **Date-based chunking**: Breaks down searches into monthly chunks to avoid IMAP response size limits
+- **Sequence-based chunking**: Alternative approach that fetches emails in small batches
+- **Error resilience**: Can continue even if individual chunks fail
+- **Progress tracking**: Shows detailed progress during large mailbox operations

+## Attachment Deduplication

+The tool implements efficient attachment storage:

+- **Content-based deduplication**: Uses SHA-256 hashing to identify identical attachments
+- **Storage efficiency**: Each unique attachment is stored only once
+- **Normalized schema**: Maintains the relationship between emails and attachments
+- **Statistics reporting**: Shows deduplication ratio and storage savings

 ## Useful SQLite Queries